phusion/passenger/doc/Packaging.txt.md

 Note that we require at least libev 4.11 and libeio 1.0.

-# Misc notes
+# Generating gem and tarball

-## Generating gem and tarball
+Use the following commands to generate a gem and tarball, in which Phusion Passenger is originally packaged and without any binaries:

-Use the following command to generate a gem and tarball, in which Phusion Passenger is originally packaged and without any binaries:
+    rake package:gem

-    rake package
+    rake package:tarball

 The files will be stored in `pkg/`.

-## Fakeroot
+# Fakeroot

 You can generate a fakeroot with the command `rake fakeroot`.
 This will generate an FHS-compliant directory tree in `pkg/fakeroot`, which you can